-The situation, meanwhile, remains unchanged when it comes to accommodating the socioeconomic needs of returnee/minority communities.
-Bosniak representatives in Republika Srpska continue to flag discrimination problems regarding the employment of Bosniaks in public companies and local administration, education, and the use of the Bosnian language under its proper name in the administration of Republika Srpska.
-The ability to meet the needs of returnees in education varies from region to region in both Entities, and the situation remains unchanged.
+Meanwhile, the situation remains unchanged when it comes to accommodating the socioeconomic needs of returnee and minority communities.
+Bosniak representatives in the Republika Srpska continue to flag discrimination problems regarding the employment of Bosniaks in public companies and local administration, education and the use of the Bosnian language under its proper name in the administration of the Republika Srpska.
+The ability to meet the needs of returnees in education varies from region to region in both entities, and the situation remains unchanged.

-The local court in Srebrenica passed a verdict in December 2022, which acknowledges the discrimination of Bosniak students in the school in Konjević Polje.
+The local court in Srebrenica passed a verdict in December 2022 in which it acknowledged discrimination against Bosniak students at the school in Konjević Polje.
 The case is now pending a second instance ruling.
-However, even prior rulings of higher-level courts (Constitutional Court decision from June 2021 and Republika Srpska Supreme Court Decision from 2019) have not prompted any change in practice.
+However, even prior rulings of higher-level courts (a decision of the Constitutional Court of June 2021 and a decision of the Supreme Court of the Republika Srpska of 2019) have not prompted any change in practice.
 Furthermore, returnees in both the Republika Srpska and the Federation have continued to claim that the authorities violate their property rights by claiming the private property of returnees.

 IX.
-Media Developments
+Media developments

-On 23 March, the Republika Srpska National Assembly adopted in the first reading the Draft Law Amending the Criminal Code of Republika Srpska, which introduces new criminal offenses such as one in the category of crime against freedom and rights of citizens, which is the ‘unauthorized publication and display of other people's files, portraits and recordings,’ as well as criminal offenses against honor and reputation, namely ‘insult, defamation, and disclosure of personal and family circumstances.’
+On 23 March, the National Assembly of the Republika Srpska adopted at first reading the Draft Law Amending the Criminal Code of the Republika Srpska, in which it introduces new criminal offences, such as one in the category of crime against freedom and rights of citizens, the “unauthorized publication and display of other people’s files, portraits and recordings,” as well as criminal offences against honour and reputation, namely “‘insult, defamation and disclosure of personal and family circumstances.”

-The formulation of the new criminal offenses is vague and could lead to arbitrary interpretations or allow political influence on the judiciary.
-Adopting such a law would have far-reaching and serious consequences related to freedom of media, freedom of expression, and the activities of the political opposition in the RS and the rest of the country.
+The wording of the new criminal offences is vague and could lead to arbitrary interpretations or allow political influence on the judiciary.
+Adopting such a law would have far-reaching and serious consequences relating to freedom of media, freedom of expression and the activities of the political opposition in the Republika Srpska and the rest of the country.
 This represents a retrograde initiative since defamation was decriminalized nationwide in 2002.

-The public broadcasting system comprises three public broadcasting services (Bosnia and Herzegovina Radio-Television, Radio-Television of the Federation of Bosnia and Herzegovina, and Radio-Television Republika Srpska), which continues to face serious challenges.
+The public broadcasting system, consisting of three public broadcasting services (Bosnia and Herzegovina Radio-Television, Radio-Television of the Federation of Bosnia and Herzegovina, and Radio-Television Republika Srpska), continues to face serious challenges.
 The relevant legislation has been compromised, and its provisions used selectively, causing exposure to improper political interference and introducing different and inappropriate financial solutions.
-Bosnia and Herzegovina Radio-Television (the state-level broadcaster) continues to struggle to pay day-to-day bills and fears additional blockages of its accounts by the tax authorities as it cannot service its obligations.
-The majority coalition in the Federation has so far made no steps to implement its November 2022 proclamation to reform the Public Broadcasting Service (PBS).
+Bosnia and Herzegovina Radio-Television (the State-level broadcaster) continues to struggle to pay day-to-day bills and fears additional blockages of its accounts by the tax authorities as it cannot service its obligations.
+The majority coalition in the Federation has to date taken no steps to implement its November 2022 proclamation to reform the Public Broadcasting Service.

-The Communications Regulatory Agency is finalizing the transition from analog to digital terrestrial broadcasting, reporting that MUX D, operated by a commercial network, is on track, with digital coverage ranging from 50-80%.
-The conditions for turning off analog terrestrial signals have been met.
-Commercial TV stations have signed contracts to access MUX D. However, with the Multiplex nearly at full capacity, the Agency is working on a solution to allow all interested broadcasters to switch to digital broadcasting soon.
-On the other hand, MUX A, which was supposed to be operated by three public broadcasters, i.e., its joint legal entity, is still blocked from purchasing necessary equipment.
+The Communications Regulatory Agency is finalizing the transition from analogue to digital terrestrial broadcasting, reporting that MUX D, operated by a commercial network, is on track, with digital coverage ranging from 50 to 80 per cent.
+The conditions for turning off analogue terrestrial signals have been met.
+Commercial television stations have signed contracts for access to MUX D. However, with the Multiplex nearly at full capacity, the Agency is working on a solution to allow all interested broadcasters to switch to digital broadcasting soon.
+However, MUX A, which was supposed to be operated by three public broadcasters, i.e., its joint legal entity, is still blocked from purchasing necessary equipment.

-X. European Union Military Mission in Bosnia and Herzegovina
+X. European Union military mission in Bosnia and Herzegovina